Greg McMahon

-Greg McMahon (born January 2, 1960) is an American football coach who is the special teams coordinator for the Houston Roughnecks of the XFL.
+Greg McMahon (born January 2, 1960) is a retired American football coach who was most recently the special teams coordinator for the Tulane Green Wave.
 He is the former special teams coordinator at Louisiana State University (LSU).

 Playing career

 A native of Rantoul, Illinois, McMahon was a defensive back for Eastern Illinois, graduating in 1982.

 Coaching career

 McMahon began his coaching career at his alma mater, Eastern Illinois, in 1982.
 From 1983–1984, he coached at the University of Minnesota and at the University of North Alabama from 1985–1987.
 He then moved on to two one-year coaching stints at Southern Illinois in 1988 and Valdosta State in 1989.

 From 1990–1991, McMahon was the tight end, offensive tackle and special teams coach for the University of Nevada at Las Vegas.
 McMahon then spent 13 seasons (1992–2004) as an assistant coach at the University of Illinois as a wide receiver and tight end/special teams coach.
 He then spent one year as tight end/special teams coach at East Carolina in 2005.